Set up signing from OneDrive and SharePoint

-Skribble Electronic Signature plug-in is only available with Microsoft OneDrive for Business and Skribble Business.
+Skribble Electronic Signature plug-in is available if you have Microsoft OneDrive for Business and one of the following Skribble plans: Pro, Scale or Business.

 Skribble integrates with Microsoft OneDrive for Business and enables companies to sign and get documents signed directly from OneDrive and SharePoint Online.

-If you already use OneDrive for Business and Skribble Business, you can connect them in just a few easy steps.
+If you already use OneDrive for Business and Skribble, you can connect them in just a few easy steps.
 To do so, you’ll need:

 Admin access to OneDrive for Business